 Strategies and roadmap

 Minimise material waste generated during manufacturing: Our approach is to reduce the amount of material waste generated by maximising material usage.
-We have identified a series of initiatives across design, materials and manufacturing, including an exploration of new cutting solutions and implementation of new pattern software for more efficient nesting.
+We have identified a series of initiatives across product design, materials and manufacturing, including an exploration of new cutting solutions and more efficient nesting.
 We’ll also continue our focus on reducing defects.
 When we analyse the material waste baseline to understand the root cause of our waste footprint, additional strategies will be identified.

 At Brooks, our vision is to transition from linear to circular product.
-As part of our journey to achieve this, we will launch Brooks’ first circular performance running footwear and clothing by 2030.
-We are committed to making product that can be deconstructed, with materials fed back into the production cycle to be used to make new performance running footwear and clothing.
+As part of our journey to achieve this, we have committed to launch Brooks’ first circular performance running footwear and clothing by 2030 We are committed to making product that can be deconstructed, its materials fed back into the production cycle, and then used to make new performance running footwear and clothing.

 Strategies and roadmap